rafaelftourinho/rafaelftourinho/README.md

+Chemistry professor graduated from UFRJ, with 15 years of teaching experience.
 I enjoy creating great software and helping others do the same. <strong>I'm passionate about games and everything in this universe.</strong>

 <div align="center">